 Action: Create mounds or hollows (before planting)

-- Three studies examined the effect, on peatland vegetation, of creating peat mounds or hollows before planting peatland plants.
+- Three studies evaluated the effects, on peatland vegetation, of creating peat mounds or hollows before planting peatland plants.
 Two studies were in bogs.
 One was in a tropical peat swamp.

 - Growth (1 study): One controlled study in a peat swamp in Thailand reported that trees planted into mounds of peat grew thicker stems than trees planted at ground level.